bmorris3/gadfly/docs/gadfly/start.rst

 the :py:class:`~gadfly.SolarOscillatorKernel`.
 Note how the amplitudes, characteristic frequencies, and mode FWHM's vary with stellar properties.
 Cool!

+To compare these predicted kernel PSDs to real Kepler photometry of these stars, continue to :doc:`validation`.

 ..
 [5] These stars are chosen randomly from
    `Huber et al. (2011) <https://ui.adsabs.harvard.edu/abs/2011ApJ...743..143H/abstract>`_